-An introduction to Accessibility, and WCAG 2.1 additions
+An Introduction to Web Accessibility and WCAG 2.1 Additions

-- A, AA, AAA certified websites refer to the WCAG Guidelines, but are different levels of conformance (“A” being the least amount of conformance, and “AAA” being the most robust)
+A, AA, AAA compliant websites refer to the WCAG Guidelines, but are different levels of conformance (“A” being the least amount of conformance, and “AAA” being the most robust)

 WCAG 2.1 has four principles and within the four principles are 13 guidelines.
 The accessibility success criteria fall under Level A, AA, or AAA certification.